Breast Reduction Surgery

 What to expect at the initial consultation?

-At the initial consultation your breasts will be examined and measured, and your surgeon will discuss all aspects of the operation with you.
+At your initial consultation at New Victoria Hospital, your breasts will be examined and measured, and your surgeon will discuss all aspects of the operation with you.
 At this stage, your surgeon will assess whether breast reduction is suitable for you and whether the operation will meet your specific needs.

 It is important to bring to your surgeon's attention any previous breast problems that you may have had.
 Such problems would include breast lumps, nipple discharge, breast pain, breast cancer and any other surgery you might have had on the breasts.

 You should also inform your surgeon if you have any family history of breast cancer, particularly in your mother or sisters.
 If you are on any long-term medication, if you have any allergies, if you have a tendency to bleed or bruise easily, if you have had any previous surgery, if you have had any previous problems with local or general anaesthesia and if you have any chronic medical ailments, tell your surgeon.